tomucker/tomucker.github.io/_posts/2016-05-22-bernie-betrayal.md

 > "He’s a Catholic rockstar, Pope Francis has made it cool to be a Christian again."
 > --<cite>says Prudence Bradley, 19 (National Report)</cite>

 But what is most irritating is Bernie's use of the Pope as endorsement.
-Firstly this is the other way about, the Pope sought the backing of the senator in an attempt to appeal to his (young) voters.
-Secondly it discredits your economic plan but to have it endorsed by the economically illeterate.
+First, this is the other way about, the Pope sought the backing of the senator in an attempt to appeal to his (young) voters.
+Second, it discredits your economic plan but to have it endorsed by the economically illeterate.

 > He [Francis] is trying to inject this sense of morality into how we do economics... and we need that absolutely desperately.
 > --<cite>Bernie Sanders</cite>